Return to top

 Are egg rolls vegan?

 Egg rolls can be vegan, but aren’t always.
-Egg roll wrappers don’t always contain egg, but some do.
-Many egg rolls also have meat like ground pork in them.
+All egg roll wrappers aren’t vegan because they some brands will contain eggs.
+Many store-bought or restaurant egg rolls also have meat like ground pork in them.
 If you plan to buy premade egg rolls, it’s best to check labels and ingredients for animal products.

 Can I prep the egg rolls ahead of time?

-You can prep the filling ahead of time.
-This way all you have to do is roll them up and cook them.
-It is best to roll them right before cooking so the wrappers don’t get soggy.
+Yes, I often prep-ahead, that way all I have to do is roll them up and cook.
+I recommend rolling them right before cooking, otherwise they’ll get soggy.
 If you prep the filling ahead of time, you can store it in an airtight container in the fridge for up to 4 days before you wrap and cook your egg rolls.

-easy homemade vegan egg rolls recipe served on a white plate
+Homemade vegan egg rolls served on a white plate with a dipping sauce on the side.

 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious, healthy, family-friendly food, and if you have any questions, I’m here to help!